srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     az-220-vm-edgegw-cah191230.westus2.cloudapp.azure.com
     ```

     All Public IP Address DNS names in the standard Azure commercial cloud will be at the **.cloudapp.azure.com** domain name.
 This example is for the VM being hosted in the **westus2** Azure region.
-This part fo the DNS name will vary depending on what Azure region the VM is hosted within.
+This part of the DNS name will vary depending on what Azure region the VM is hosted within.

     Setting the DNS name for the Public IP Address of the **AZ-220-VM-EDGEGW** virtual machine will give it a FQDN (Fully Qualified Domain Name) for the downstream device(s) to use as the `GatewayHostName` to connect to it.
 Since the VM, in this case, is accessible across the Internet, an Internet DNS name is needed.
 If the Azure IoT Edge Gateway were hosted in a Private or Hybrid network, then the machine name would meet the requirements of a `GatewayHostName` for on-premises downstream devices to connect.